 More information

-The normal role of estriol in non-pregnant women is not fully understood and is under investigation.
-In terms of estrogenic action, estriol is generally less potent than estradiol or estrone.
-In non-pregnant women, estriol levels are similar to pre-menopausal and post-menopausal women and are also similar to the hormone levels in men.
+The regular role of estriol in non-pregnant women is not fully understood and is under investigation.
+Regarding estrogenic action, estriol is generally less potent than estradiol or estrone.
+In non-pregnant women, estriol levels are similar to those of pre-menopausal and post-menopausal women and those of men.

 Changes in the levels of estriol and other estrogens may be related to the development of various cancers.
-Estriol also appears to be associated with certain autoimmune diseases such as multiple sclerosis and systemic lupus erythematosus, as pregnant women experience a significant reduction in symptoms during the last trimester of pregnancy.
-Estriol plays a role in regulating bone metabolism, lipid metabolism and protects the nerve cells (neurosteroid hormone).
+Estriol also appears to be associated with certain autoimmune diseases, such as multiple sclerosis and systemic lupus erythematosus, as pregnant women experience a significant reduction in symptoms during the last trimester of pregnancy.
+Estriol regulates bone and lipid metabolism and protects the nerve cells (neurosteroid hormone).

 Due to its weak estrogenic action, estriol is sometimes preferred for intravaginal use as an alternative to systemic estrogen therapy in the treatment of vaginal atrophy in postmenopausal women.
-It is also used in anti-aging creams to topically replace estrogen in the skin that is lost with age.
+It is also used in anti-aging creams to replace estrogen in the skin, which is topically lost with advancing age.

-In the blood, the majority of estriol is bound to serum proteins, with 14-16% remaining unbound.
-Unbound estriol enters saliva from the blood through certain intracellular mechanisms, and salivary estriol concentrations approach plasma levels of unbound estriol.
-In saliva, there is virtually no binding of estriol to proteins.
-The correlation of estriol measurements in serum and saliva samples is extremely high.
+In the blood, most estriol is bound to serum proteins, with 14-16% remaining unbound.
+Unbound estriol enters saliva from the blood through specific intracellular mechanisms and salivary estriol concentrations approach plasma levels of unbound estriol.
+In saliva, estriol is virtually not binding to proteins.
+The correlation of estriol measurements in serum and saliva samples is exceptionally high.

-Measurements of hormones in saliva are an excellent choice, because the collection of the sample is non-invasive and easy, without the possible complications and inconvenience of blood sampling, while ensuring the sensitivity and accuracy of the measurements.
+Measurements of hormones in saliva are an excellent choice because the sample collection is non-invasive and easy, without the possible complications and inconvenience of blood sampling, while ensuring the sensitivity and accuracy of the measurements.